lwileczek/jekyll-now/_posts/2017-11-27-IDES-Analysis.md

   3. M-estomation is used to create a linear model that is more resistant to outliers in the response.
 Generaly more expensive to compute and errors are interpreted differently than usual.
   4. Taking the log of skewed data can normalize it to become more linear.
 However, this changes the interpritation of the model.
 We can use the log to talk about *percent* increases and use them as inputs for the model.
   5. Taking out some outliers in the response variables is not completely unreasonable because we can assume the data was entered wrong and is not a true response.
+  6. We need to use a Negative Binomial distribution because our variance is greater than our mean for all stages.
+In addition, we have descrete points, our count data.
+We are counting the number of days in a whole stage.